The Prescription Drug Cost Crisis Hitting Texas Seniors

 Her out-of-pocket cost

-The dreaded coverage gap where you paid 25% of drug costs is gone.
-The new $2,000 cap means once you hit that threshold, you're done paying for the year—no more donut hole surprises.
+The dreaded coverage gap where you paid 25% of drug costs is gone for good.
+The $2,100 cap means once you hit that threshold, you're done paying for the year—no more donut hole surprises.

-All vaccines covered by Part D (including shingles, Tdap, and others) now have $0 copays.
-Previously, these could cost $50-200 out-of-pocket.
+All vaccines covered by Part D (including shingles, Tdap, and others) continue to have $0 copays, and insulin remains capped at $35 per month.
+Previously, vaccines alone could cost $50-200 out-of-pocket.

-Instead of paying large drug costs upfront (especially at the start of the year), you can opt for a monthly payment plan that spreads your costs evenly throughout the year.
-This helps with budgeting and cash flow.
+Instead of paying large drug costs upfront (especially at the start of the year), you can opt into the Medicare Prescription Payment Plan—which spreads your out-of-pocket costs evenly across the calendar year in monthly installments.
+This helps with budgeting and cash flow, and there's no extra cost to participate.

 Important Note

-How to Maximize Your Savings Under the New Rules
+How to Maximize Your Savings Under the 2026 Rules

-The 2025 changes are automatic if you have Part D coverage, but there are strategic steps you can take to maximize your savings:
+The cap and negotiated prices apply automatically if you have Part D coverage, but there are strategic steps you can take to maximize your savings:

 1. Review Your Part D Plan Annually

 Every Part D plan has a different formulary (list of covered drugs).
-Your current plan might not be the cheapest option for YOUR specific medications.
-During Annual Enrollment (October 15 - December 7), compare plans to ensure you're getting the best value.
+Your current plan might not be the cheapest option for YOUR specific medications—and plans change their formularies, premiums, and deductibles every year.
+During Annual Enrollment (October 15 - December 7), compare plans to ensure you're getting the best value for the coming year.

 What to Check: